How to Keep Your Cat Off the Counter: Top 10 Ways

 Like aluminum foil, cats also seem to detest the sound and feel of plastic.
 Try putting some plastic sheeting over the counter when you’re not at home.
 It should keep the cat at bay.

 There’s a good chance your cat won’t like the feeling of sandpaper.
 Try putting out some sandpaper sheets when you’re cooking to keep your cat off the countertops.
+Keep your kitchen organized with these 41 brilliant ideas.

 If your kitchen countertop is next to a sunny window, try pulling the shades or closing the blinds to block the sun.
 If your cat watches birds at the birdfeeder from the kitchen window, consider moving the birdfeeder.
 Make it less fun for your cat to be on the countertop.